SorellaLabs/brontes/book/intro.md

 ## What is Brontes?

-[Brontes](https://github.com/SorellaLabs/brontes), developed by [Sorella Labs](https://twitter.com/Sorellalabs), is a blockchain analytics pipeline built on top of [Reth](https://github.com/paradigmxyz/reth/).
-It is designed to transform raw Ethereum data into a structured, analyzable format, complemented with a diverse set of off-chain data.
+[Brontes](https://github.com/SorellaLabs/brontes), developed by [Sorella Labs](https://twitter.com/Sorellalabs), is an advanced blockchain analytics pipeline built on top of [Reth](https://github.com/paradigmxyz/reth/).
+It transforms raw Ethereum data into a structured, analyzable format, enriched with a diverse set of off-chain data.
+Brontes provides a pipelined, efficient, and modular framework for complex analytics, enabling developers data scientists, and researchers to focus on their analysis and methodology without being burdened by the intricacies of data preprocessing.

-**From Raw Data to Structured Analysis:**
+## Why Brontes?

+Analyzing blockchain data, particularly at the transaction trace level, can be an overwhelming and time-consuming process.
+The sheer volume of data and the effort required for data classification, normalization, and preprocessing often hinder the ability of data scientists, developers, and researchers to focus on pioneering analysis and developing new methodologies.

+Let's face it, the grunt work of data classification, normalization, and more generally of data preprocessing is painful, especially when it comes to blockchain data.
+This arduous process becomes even more challenging as you delve into finer data granularity; at the transaction trace level, one can easily become overwhelmed by the sheer volume of intractable data.

+Albeit a few masochists might revel in the painstaking but necessary prep work, the rest of us don't exactly find joy in it; the true thrill in data analysis emerges in the exploration and refinement of new methodologies.
+This insight is what shapes our Inspector Framework and Brontes at its core.
+Our aim is to strip away the burden of these initial steps, giving data scientists, developers, and researchers the freedom to leap straight into what they genuinely enjoy—pioneering analysis.

+## How Brontes Works?

 At the heart of Brontes is the process of converting raw Ethereum transaction traces into a more digestible structure while preserving crucial contextual information.
 This is achieved by creating classified blocks, where each transaction is encapsulated in its own `TransactionTree`.
 A `TransactionTree` represents a transaction in a tree-like structure, with traces represented as nodes, preserving the execution order and context in a structured manner.